maxburian/SAXS_py3/doc/SAXSProtocol.rst

 ~~~~~~~~~~~~~~~~~~

 The "Saxsdog Feeder" service offers file events for subscription.
-It sould not do anny buffering or preselection, just send a new
+It should not do any buffering or pre-selection, just send a new
 message when any new file was copied and is ready for processing.
 Also when a file is overwritten: Send a message.
 It should however,
-only send this event, when the file is completly written to the file system.
+only send this event, when the file is completely written to the file system.

 New file events are composed of the following message: